 How does an offshore trust work?

-An offshore trust transfers legal title of a person’s assets over to a trustee of a trust located outside the United.
-Both the assets and the trustee are located outside the jurisdiction of a U.S. civil court.
+An offshore trust works by transferring legal title of a person’s assets over to a trustee of a trust located outside the United.
+Both the assets and the trustee will be outside the jurisdiction of a U.S. civil court.
+A civil creditor would have to spend a lot of time and money pursuing the offshore trustee—and even then, there is no guarantee of success.

-Having assets in an offshore trust provides the U.S. debtor substantial leverage in the settlement of a civil money claim.
+Ultimately, having assets in an offshore trust provides the U.S. debtor substantial leverage in the settlement of a civil money claim.
 Offshore trusts do not work as well in bankruptcy proceedings or for liabilities other than monetary judgments.
-Learn more about overall asset protection planning.

 How much does it cost to set up an offshore trust?

-An offshore trust costs between $15,000 and $25,000, which normally includes the first year of trustee expenses.
+An offshore trust typically costs between $12,000 and $25,000, which normally includes the first year of trustee expenses.
 The trustee will charge annual fees.
 Customizing the trust, such as having a trust protector, will increase the costs.

 What’s the best place to form an offshore trust?